top of page

 Where to go in Morocco in September

-If you’re thinking about visiting Morocco and September and wondering where to go, the question should more appropriately be where shouldn't you go?
-With the temperatures starting to drop to more comfortable levels and the summer crowds thinning, Morocco opens itself up as a prime destination for exploration in September.
-The only real exception is the Sahara Desert, which remains too hot at this time of year to have a really enjoyable experience.
+With the temperatures starting to drop to more comfortable levels and the summer crowds thinning, Morocco is ideal for exploration in September.
+The only real exception is the Sahara Desert, which remains too hot at this time of year to offer a really enjoyable experience.

-Along the coast, the weather is delightfully warm and there are far fewer people competing for space on the beach compared to the peak summer months.
-Inland, the mild temperatures in the mountainous regions make September an ideal time for hiking, whether you’re trekking to the summit of Jebel Toubkal or exploring the rugged Rif scenery around Chefchaouen.
+Inland, the mild temperatures in the mountainous regions make September an ideal time for hiking, whether you’re trekking to the summit of Jebel Toubkal or exploring the rugged Rif scenery around Chefchaouen

-With the cooling temperatures, September presents an ideal time for urban exploration, especially in the northern cities of Casablanca, Rabat and Tangier.
-In the imperial cities of Fes and Marrakech, you can enjoy relatively long days for sightseeing while encountering far fewer tour groups than during the busier summer months.
+With the cooling temperatures, September also presents an ideal time for urban exploration, especially in the northern cities of Casablanca, Rabat and Tangier.
+In the imperial cities of Fes and Marrakech, you can enjoy relatively long days for sightseeing while encountering fewer tour groups than during the busier summer months.

 September also happens to be a particularly eventful time in Morocco, with a range of music festivals and cultural celebrations taking place across the country.
-Whether you want to experience the Marriage Festival in remote Imilchil or discover the contemporary sounds of Tanjazz, September in Morocco is perfect for culture vultures.
+Whether you want to experience the Marriage Festival of Imilchil or discover the contemporary sounds of Tanjazz, September in Morocco is perfect for culture vultures.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you

-Find hotels via booking.com
+Find hotels via Booking

-Book tours and attractions via Viator
+Book tours and attractions via Viator or GetYourGuide

 Find a rental car via Discover Cars